emdc19/emdcwebsite/_pages/opportunities.md

   <h3>Status</h3>
   <p><strong>Status [09/2/2026]:</strong> We are open to research opportunities for interested undergraduate students enrolled at Northeastern.</p>
 </div>
-<p>Undergraduate students are encouraged to reach out if they are interested in during the school year or summer and are encouraged to apply to funding opportunities such as the PEAK Experiences Awards.
-For student's interested in research Co-ops, we encourage students to apply to the AJC Merit Research Scholarship. </p>
+<p>Undergraduate students interested in conducting research in our lab group during the school year or summer are encouraged to apply to funding opportunities such as the PEAK Experiences Awards.
+For students interested in research Co-ops, we recommend students apply to the AJC Merit Research Scholarship. </p>
 </div>